avinashryali047/FullStackOpen-Course/README.md

 # FullStackOpen-Course
-the repository consists the exercises from part 1
+the repository consists of the exercises from part 1